Agenda

 Break

-Analysis: Oxford Debate: This house proposes that the media is more important than the creative.
+Analysis: Oxford Debate - This house proposes that in 2025 the media is more important than the creative.

 Which is most important in today’s fragmented media marketplace – the use of media or getting the right creative message.
 We pit top media strategists against creatives to slug it out to discover whether the media or the message is the most important in building brand engagement and sales.